Rubenssio/fuel_tracker/README.md

 - Optional display name.
 - Currency code label (3-letter ISO code, used for labelling values only).
 - Preferred distance and volume units for viewing data.
+- Efficiency unit for displaying fuel consumption (choose L/100km or MPG; storage remains metric).
 - Preferred UTC offset for display (whole-hour offsets from UTC, stored as `utc_offset_minutes`).

 Saving the form refreshes the page with a preview showing sample values (100 km, 50 L, and a currency amount) rendered using the selected preferences.
+Efficiency output respects the efficiency unit only; distance and volume preferences continue to drive odometer, volume, per-distance cost, and per-volume price labels.
 The stored data remains metric; conversions happen only for display.
 Timestamps are saved in UTC; the `utc_offset_minutes` preference will be used for future view-time conversions.

 ## Vehicles